Maintaining the well-being of our horses in summer, especially in hot climates

 2. How are horses affected by heat?

-Riders should remember that when their horse sweats, it reduces his body temperature.
-Horses can contract a hyperthermia Horses can develop a "sweaty" condition due to working intensively in an excessively hot or humid environment.
+Riders should not forget that when their horse sweats, it reduces his body temperature.
+Horses can contract hyperthermia due to intensive work in excessively hot or humid environments.

 2.1 What is hyperthermia?

-Hyperthermia, which could also be described as heat strokeis usually due to the horse being inability to dissipate body heat.
-Its temperature rises very rapidly, resulting in serious health problems which can be fatal.
-Hyperthermia exceeds the horse's thermoregulatory set point, resulting in a rapid rise in temperature. high body temperature.
+Hyperthermia, also known as heat strokeis generally due to the fact that the horse is unable to evacuate body heat.
+Its temperature rises very rapidly, leading to serious health problems which can become fatal.
+Hyperthermia exceeds the horse's thermoregulatory set point, resulting in a high high body temperature.

 2.2 Causes of hyperthermia

-As mentioned earlier, theexposure to a very hot or humid environment can cause hyperthermia.
+As previously mentionedexposure to a very hot or humid environment can cause hyperthermia.
 There are also other causes :

 1. High level of physical stress